How Do You Pronounce Pedagogy So You Sound Like A Professional Teacher?

 Play a quick game of Taboo, Pictionary or Bingo

-Why aren’t my students remembering the basics in programming?
+Why aren’t my computer science students remembering the basics in programming?

 I get it.